metrophilly/sermon-processor/README.md

 ## Prerequisites

-Before you start, make sure you have Python 3 installed on your system.
+Before you start, make sure you have Python 3 and the Audacity app installed on your system.
 You can check your Python version by running:

 ```bash
 python3 --version